- #1: Hidden costs

 So, let’s avoid those unpleasant surprises and tackle the most annoying things about buying a home:

-And then you find out that the kitchen counters are worse off than you realize and will need urgent replacement!
+And then you find out that the kitchen counters are worse off than you realised and will need urgent replacement!

 Now you’ve definitely exceeded your forecasted budget for that period!